RISE Sleep Tracker

 It’s not clear how long it takes to recover from an all-nighter.
 One study found one hour of sleep loss takes four days to recover from.
 Another study found a two-hour nap after an all-nighter can reverse increased cortisol levels caused by the night of sleep deprivation.
 But we all react differently to sleep loss, and your energy levels may bounce back in one timeframe, but your mental performance, for example, may take longer.

-How long does it take to recover from months of sleep deprivation?
+How long does it take to fix months of sleep deprivation?

-It’s not clear if you can recover from months of sleep deprivation.
+It’s not clear how long it takes to recover from months of sleep deprivation, or if full recovery is even possible.
 You may be able to recover from short-term sleep deprivation, however, which you build up over about two weeks.
 It can take four days to recover from one hour of sleep loss, so the more sleep deprived you are, the longer it’ll take to bounce back.

 How long does it take to recover from years of sleep deprivation?